 But what he is saying is so foreign to our post modern diet and lifestyle choices we literally can't comprehend the truth of it.
 Meanwhile the average way of eating these days is making us sicker and sicker, and the so-called health care system is making itself richer and richer.

-Is this an oversimplification?
+Is what I just said an oversimplification?

 There are also ever increasing levels of environmental toxicities, and it would be difficult to design and mount studies to determine whether the primary cause of increasing post modern diseases are due primarily to toxins we handle and inhale or to toxins we chew and swallow.